Displayed Type Theory and Semi-Simplicial Types: Introduction

 First, we have a type $\cred{A_0}$ of \emph{points}.
 Second, we have for every two points $\cblu{x\sub{01}},\cblu{x\sub{10}} : \cred{A_0}$, a type $\cred{A_1}~\cblu{x\sub{01}~x\sub{10}}$ of \emph{lines} joining $\cblu{x\sub{01}}$ and $\cblu{x\sub{10}}$.
 Third, for every three points $\cblu{x\sub{001}},\cblu{x\sub{010}},\cblu{x\sub{100}} : \cred{A_0}$ and three lines $\cblu{\beta\sub{011}} : \cred{A_0}~\cblu{x\sub{001}~x\sub{010}}$, $\cblu{\beta\sub{101}} : \cred{A_0}~\cblu{x\sub{001}~x\sub{100}}$, and $\cblu{\beta\sub{110}} : \cred{A_0}~\cblu{x\sub{010}~x\sub{100}}$, a type $\cred{A_1}~\cblu{x\sub{001}~x\sub{010}~\beta\sub{011}~x\sub{100}~\beta\sub{101}~\beta\sub{110}}$ of \emph{triangles} with the given boundary.
 The pattern continues with \emph{tetrahedra}, which we may also, more technically, call $\cred{3}$-simplices.
 In general, $\cred{A}_\n$ describes the type of $\n$-simplices indexed by their boundaries.

-\begin{remark} The binary subscripts on variables above following a scheme proposed by Tim Campion.
-In this scheme, the $\cred{2}^{\n+\cred{1}}-\cred{1}$ simplices constituting an $\n$-simplex and its boundary are labeled by the numbers from $\cred{1}$ to $\cred{2}^{\n+\cred{1}}-\cred{1}$ written in binary, where the number of $\cred{1}$s in a binary number corresponds to the dimension of the simplex, and the binary numbers corresponding to the boundary of some simplex are obtained by replacing one or more of the $\cred{1}$s in its binary number by $\cred{0}$s.
+\begin{remark} The binary subscripts on variables above follow a scheme that we learned from Tim Campion, although related schemas have been rediscovered many times.
+The $\cred{2}^{\n+\cred{1}}-\cred{1}$ simplices constituting an $\n$-simplex and its boundary are labeled by the numbers from $\cred{1}$ to $\cred{2}^{\n+\cred{1}}-\cred{1}$ written in binary, where the number of $\cred{1}$s in a binary number corresponds to the dimension of the simplex, and the binary numbers corresponding to the boundary of some simplex are obtained by replacing one or more of the $\cred{1}$s in its binary number by $\cred{0}$s.
 (As we will see later, the binary number $\cred{0}$ can also be regarded as denoting the unique $(\minusone)$-simplex in the boundary of an $\n$-simplex in an \emph{augmented} semi-simplicial set.)

 We then list these simplices in the order given by these numbers.
-This ordering may seem somewhat curious, compared to the more na\"ive approach of listing all the $\cred{0}$-simplices, then all the $\cred{1}$-simplices, and so on; but it does retain the important property that all the simplices in the boundary of some simplex are listed before it (thus, for instance, it makes the semi-simplex category into an `ordered inverse category' in the sense of~\cite[Definition 3.17]{kl:hoinvdia}).
+This ordering may seem somewhat curious, compared to the more na\"ive approach of listing all the $\cred{0}$-simplices, then all the $\cred{1}$-simplices, and so on; but it does retain the important property that all the simplices in the boundary of some simplex are listed before it (thus, for instance, it makes the semi-simplex category into an \emph{`ordered direct category'}; see \cref{sec:correctness-sst}).
 We will see later that this ordering is what arises most naturally in (co)inductive constructions of semi-simplicial sets (which was also Campion's motivation).